Back to Alabama

 What This Bill Does

-• Creates a Second Amendment Sales Tax Holiday that happens every year on the last weekend in August.
+• Creates the Second Amendment Sales Tax Holiday to occur annually during the last weekend of August.

-• Exempts ammunition, firearms, and firearm accessories from state sales and use taxes during this holiday period.
+• Exempts gross proceeds from the sale of ammunition, firearms, and firearm accessories (defined as hunting supplies) from state sales and use tax.

 Who It Names or Affects

-• People who buy ammunition, firearms, or firearm accessories during the last weekend in August.
+• People who buy firearms, ammunition, or specific hunting supplies in Alabama during the holiday period.

 Terms To Know